It's Always the Car's Fault

-Toronto is abuzz with an ever-increasing number of cyclists.
-Sadly, too few bike lanes squeeze cyclists and car drivers into tight and poorly conceived infrastructure, which too often results in collision.
+Municipalities across Ontario are abuzz with an ever-increasing number of cyclists.
+Sadly, too few bike lanes squeeze cyclists and car drivers into tight and poorly conceived infrastructure.
+This too often results in collisions.

 When a crash occurs between a car and a vulnerable road user, like a cyclist or pedestrian, the Highway Traffic Act (HTA) applies and sets out a "reverse onus” to determine who was at fault.
 The reverse onus means that a car driver is presumed to be at fault for the crash with a cyclist unless they can present evidence that proves otherwise.

 When loss or damage is sustained by any person by reason of a motor vehicle on a highway, the onus of proof that the loss or damage did not arise through the negligence or improper conduct of the owner, driver, lessee or operator of the motor vehicle is upon the owner, driver, lessee or operator of the motor vehicle.

-The effect of section 193, in theory at least, is that a driver must establish that they acted reasonably and properly in the circumstances, while the cyclist need only prove that the crash occurred and that the crash caused them injuries and other damages.
+The effect of HTA section 193, in theory at least, is that a driver must establish that they acted reasonably and properly in the circumstances.
+The cyclist need only prove that the collision occurred and caused them injuries and other damages.

-The rationale behind the reverse onus is to create an additional incentive for motorists to be more careful of cyclists and pedestrians who are more vulnerable to injury.
-In addition, since severely injured people often cannot remember the circumstances surrounding an accident, the reverse onus compensates for this practical disadvantage.
+The rationale behind the reverse onus is to create an additional incentive for motorists to be extra cautious around cyclists and pedestrians who are more vulnerable to injury.
+As well, it is common that severely injured people often cannot remember the circumstances surrounding a collision.
+The reverse onus compensates for this practical disadvantage.

-Many of us are unaware of the reverse onus' existence and application to bike/car crashes.
-Too often I hear from cyclists involved in crashes with cars:
+Many cyclists are unaware of the reverse onus' existence and application to bike/car crashes.
+Too often I hear from cyclists involved in collisions with cars:

 “I thought the crash was my fault, so I didn’t do anything about it."